nelmio/NelmioSecurityBundle/README.md

     xss_protection:
         enabled: true
         mode_block: true

+    # Send a full URL in the `Referer` header when performing a same-origin request,
+    # only send the origin of the document to secure destination (HTTPS->HTTPS),
+    # and send no header to a less secure destination (HTTPS->HTTP).
+    # If `strict-origin-when-cross-origin` is not supported, use `no-referrer` policy,
+    # no referrer information is sent along with requests.
+    referrer_policy:
+        enabled: true
+        policies:
+            - 'no-referrer'
+            - 'strict-origin-when-cross-origin'

     # forces HTTPS handling, don't combine with flexible mode
     # and make sure you have SSL working on your site before enabling this